Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Compared to the Razr Plus 2024, the Galaxy Z Flip 6 is very much an iterative update over its predecessor.
+That's not to say this is a bad phone.
+To the contrary, the Galaxy Z Flip 6 is a fantastic device, even if it's very much an iterative update over its predecessor.
 That doesn't mean there aren't upgrades to be found, and some of them are the kind of upgrades we hoped to see on last year's model.
-And, of course, there's plenty of new software to play around with, as Galaxy AI is pretty much running the show.

 Samsung Galaxy Z Flip 6: Price & availability